-Written by Robert W. Staley, Preet K. Bell and Nathan J. Shaheen
+Written By Robert W. Staley, Preet K. Gill and Nathan J. Shaheen

 On May 2, 2019, the Supreme Court of Canada denied leave to appeal from the Ontario Court of Appeal’s decision in Lavender v Miller Bernstein LLP, 2018 ONCA 729.1 The Supreme Court’s decision marks the end of a 14-year legal battle that has significantly clarified the extent to which an auditor may be liable to parties other than its own client and confirmed the high threshold for imposing liability on auditors in cases of pure economic loss.